 Get someone else involved in your rewards

-That said, bringing someone else into your rewards programme could help improve its effectiveness due to having someone else acknowledging your successes.
+That said, bringing someone else into your rewards programme could help improve its effectiveness by having someone else acknowledge your successes.
 We all like to have our achievements acknowledged at work, so why not in our personal achievements as well?
 Just remember, your inner validation of your achievements is always more important than the external ones.

 Alternatively, instead of bringing someone into the whole rewards process, you could just tell people when you’ve completed your achievements.
 That way, you can still get some external validation by them sharing in your successes.
 This will act as further positive reinforcement.